-Many ski resorts have felt the effects of recent poor winters, and investment in snowmaking is seen as a way to ensure good skiing conditions no matter what the weather does.
+Many ski resorts have felt the effects of recent poor winters.
+Investment in snowmaking is seen as a way to ensure good skiing conditions no matter what the weather does.
 Here is no exception.
 The biggest investment over the summer has been new snowmaking in Les Deux Alpes.

 There have been plenty of rumours around the resort lately about the new snowmaking equipment that is about to be installed in Deux Alpes, but nobody seemed to really know any definite details.
 To rectify that, here is the latest information from the lift company about the current plans.

-The work in progress consists of two projects, one to improve snowmaking on the lower slopes and one to ensure good skiing conditions on the glacier.
+The work in progress consists of two projects.
+One is to improve snowmaking on the lower slopes while the other will ensure good skiing conditions on the glacier.

-The first project involves the creation of a second supply line to feed water into the snowmaking centre on Les Crêtes.
+The first project involves the creation of a second supply line feeding water into the Les Crêtes snowmaking centre.
 This will more than triple the capacity from 600 to 2000 cubic metres of water per hour.
-This will allow all the snow cannons to be used at the same time, so that better use can be made of the ever-shortening window when snow can be produced.
+Consequently, all the snow cannons will be able to be used at once.
+Better use will therefore be made of the shortening window when snow can be produced.
 Snow can only be made when the temperature is between -4°C and -8°C and the wind speed is less than 15km/h.

-The larger project in the pipeline is the installation of six snow cannons on the glacier between 3200 and 3300 metres of altitude.
-These will be placed along the line of the Puy Salié drag lift from the first to the sixth pylon.
-This will be an engineering first because snow cannons have never been installed directly on glacial ice at such a high altitude before.
+The larger project in the pipeline is the installation of six snow cannons on the glacier.
+These will be placed along the line of the Puy Salié drag lift between 3200 and 3300 metres altitude.
+This will be an engineering first or the resort.
+Snow cannons have never been installed directly on glacial ice at such a high altitude before.

-The idea is to preserve and to eventually regenerate the glacier which is losing one to two meters of ice per year out of a total thickness of 60 metres.
+The idea is to preserve and to eventually regenerate the glacier.
+At present it is losing one to two meters of ice per year out of a total thickness of 60 metres.
 Keeping the ice covered in snow will protect it from melting.
-The artificial snow will be denser than natural snow and therefore more resistant to either melting or being scraped away by skis.
+The artificial snow will be denser than natural snow.
+This makes it more resistant to either melting or being scraped away by skis.
 It will also increase the albedo (reflective power) of the surface as it is whiter than grey glacial ice, further reducing melting.

 The water for these snow cannons will be supplied from the lake which has formed over the last few years at 3200 metres.
-This is filled by meltwater from the glacier, so in effect the snowmaking system will collect melted snow or ice and turn it into new snow.
-Such a closed system should hopefully mitigate any concerns about water usage damaging the environment.
+This is filled by meltwater from the glacier.
+In effect, the snowmaking system will collect melted snow or ice and turn it into new snow.
+Such a closed system should hopefully mitigate concerns about water usage damaging the environment.